regidf12/Fearless_Vikingz/README.md

     python manage.py runserver

-Hope this code helps you :crown:
+Hope this code helps you